msunji/fsopen-2022/part2/phonebook/README.md

 ## Exercise 2.15

-- [ ] Save the phonebook numbers to a backend server
+- [x] Save the phonebook numbers to a backend server

 ## Exercise 2.16

-- [ ] Extract the code that handles communication with the backend to its own module.
+- [x] Extract the code that handles communication with the backend to its own module.

 ## Exercise 2.17

-- [ ] Make it possible for users to delete entries from the phonebook.
+- [x] Make it possible for users to delete entries from the phonebook.
 You can confirm the action from the user with the `window.confirm` method.

 ## Exercise 2.18

-- [ ] Change the functionality so that if a number is added to an _already existing user_, the new number replaces the old number.
+- [x] Change the functionality so that if a number is added to an _already existing user_, the new number replaces the old number.
 Recommend using the `PUT` method for this.
 This function should show a prompt to confirm the action from the user.

+## Exercise 2.19

+- [x] Show a notification that lasts for a few seconds after a successful operation is exectued (person is added, number is changed).

+## Exercise 2.20

+- [x] Show error messages too.
+In this case, try deleting one phonebook entry in one browser, and then try changing the same entry's phone number in another browser.
+An error message should show up, and should be appropriately styled to indicate that something's gone wrong.